Skip to main content

 Now that you’ve connected Slack to Plane, let’s explore what you can do with this integration.
 We built this to reduce the constant back-and-forth between Plane and Slack—so instead of switching between tools to create work items, update statuses, or share links, you can do it all from Slack.

-1. Hover over any message in Slack and click the three-dot menu.
+1. Hover over any message in Slack.

 /plane command